jmrphy/media_civil_war/media_civil_war.md

     [-@Levin:2002hu] and Im-Pesaran-Shin [-@Im:2003ba] tests for
     stationarity in panel data fail to reject the null hypothesis that media density is non-stationary (p = 0.75 and p = 0.1, respectively).
-See the Appendix for details.
+See Supplementary Information for details.

-[^4]: Of course, there is no way to know *a priori* how many people need
+[^5]: Of course, there is no way to know *a priori* how many people need
     access to mass media technologies before they constitute a mass public network and therefore the categorical presence of a mass communications system.
 In any event, the question is pursued